dell/csm-docs/content/v1/deployment/helm/drivers/installation/powerflex.md

 - A user must exist on the array with a role _>= FrontEndConfigure_
 - If enabling CSM for Authorization, please refer to the [Authorization deployment steps](../../../../../deployment/helm/modules/installation/authorization-v2.0/) first
 - If multipath is configured, ensure CSI-PowerFlex volumes are blacklisted by multipathd.
 See [troubleshooting section](../../../../../csidriver/troubleshooting/powerflex) for details
 - Secure boot is not supported; ensure that secure boot is disabled in the BIOS.
-- If using Host Based NFS - Install necessary nfs packages and ensure nfs-server and nfs-mountd services are active and running on all nodes.

 ### Install Helm 3.x